 Mark Hazelwood, former President of Pilot Flying J, is "innocent", sentenced, appeals

-Mark Hazelwood (right), Jimmy Haslam, Pilot CEO (left), person in middle is unidentified
+Mark Hazelwood (right), Jimmy Haslam, Pilot CEO (left), and Trace Adkins, Country Western singer

 Updated Sept.
 27th